RAJASHEKHAR-KANUKUNTLA/POWERSN_IIITM_PRODUCT_DEVELOPMENT/README.md

 The development and deployment of a low-cost IoT-based smart energy meter will address the shortcomings of current energy meters.
 It will provide real-time monitoring, accurate data collection, and efficient energy management, ultimately reducing losses and enhancing transparency between consumers and power companies.

-# Advantages of the product
+# ADVANTAGES OF THE PRODUCT

 **1. Real-Time Monitoring:** Consumers can monitor their energy usage in real-time, helping them understand their consumption patterns and identify ways to save energy.